 Impeller Shaft

 Examine shaft for signs of severe scratches, grooves or corrosion, especially under the oil seal or mechanical seals.
 If scratches are not severe, and are not under seals, they can be ignored.
-Check for cracks, pitting, twisted splines or damaged keyway.
-Scratches in the area of the bellows of the mechanical seal can possibly be removed by spinning the shaft in a lathe and polishing with a fine emery cloth.
+Check for cracks, pitting or damaged keyway.